Thurgo/100-days-of-code/log.md

 ### Day 9: March 2, 2018
 **Time Spent: 4 hours**
 **Today's Progress**: Finished Two sections today, also went to the doctor's and the movies so I'm satisfied with the progress.
 I learned way more about selecting elements, and different things you can do with them.
 I learned how to modify the html using javascript to reflect changes in a "score" dynamically.

+### Day 10: March 3, 2018
+**Time Spent: 4 hours**
+**Today's Progress**: Worked on the color game section for 4 hours and finished the section.
+Seeing what I've practiced go into action was really cool.
+I think I'm going to stop following the course for today, and instead work on making one of my own projects.
+This should help me learn to think how to solve problems instead of copying from the guide.